bluetardis/pinteresting/NotesPB.md

 </div>
 ```

-###Buttons
+## Buttons
 CSS components in bootstrap

 http://getbootstrap.com/css/#buttons

-Its not complete cut and paste but close
+Its not complete cut and paste but close.

-example from bootstrap
+*example from bootstrap*
 ```
 <button type="button" class="btn btn-primary">Primary</button>
 ```